 Does every mom really make these bottle-feeding mistakes?

-OK, OK.
 I don’t know every single mom in the universe, however I have seen MANY moms makes these mistakes repeatedly!

 And believe me, I made a few of these as well!

 Motherhood is a journey of learning with loads of trial and error.

 If I can save you time and trouble on your journey, I want to.

 I know that some of you will absolutely cringe at some of these bottle-feeding mistakes, but I have seen moms do these things without blinking — especially the 4th one!

 Do yourself and your gorgeous baby a favor and run far, far away from these common mistakes!
 Your baby will be happier and healthier for it!

 Oh, and if you haven’t found the perfect infant formula for your baby, highly recommend Enfamil.

 All six of my kiddos were breastfed, but I dried up with every single one and had to switch to infant formula.